jonbra/MBV-INFx410/2017-variant_calling_exercise.md

 Download the sorted bam file and bam index file to your local computer.
 Download also the tiles used for the exome capture: [http://folk.uio.no/jonbra/MBV-INF4410_2017/Variant_calling/agilent37M.chr5.b37.bed](http://folk.uio.no/jonbra/MBV-INF4410_2017/Variant_calling/agilent37M.chr5.b37.bed) and put it in the same folder.

-VI GJØR FRAM TIL HER SAMMEN
+## Part 2 - inspect the mapping in IGV
-## Inspect the mapping in IGV browser
+You can do part 2 individually

 * Start the IGV browser using Java Web Start (like JalView) from [here](http://software.broadinstitute.org/software/igv/download) (Launch with 750 MB).
 * Make sure you are using the correct reference, the top left pop down should contain: "Human (1kg, b37+decoy)"
 * Then import the .bam-file: File -> Load from File...